 For two decades, the VA has operated with dramatic unchecked spending increases.
 With a new generation of veterans entering the VA with different needs, services, and preferences, the VA should right-size its spending priorities to reflect a changing veteran population.
-Congress should seek to align VA spending and pursue an external audit of the VA.
+Congress should seek to align VA spending and pursue an external audit and assessment of the VA.

-We know a massive infusion of funding over the last two decades has failed to prevent waitlist scandals, fraud, abuse, failed IT systems, and mismanagement in the VA system.
+More spending cannot be the only answer to the VA’s challenges.
+Unrestrained funding over the last two decades has failed to prevent waitlist scandals, fraud, abuse, failed IT systems, and mismanagement in the VA system.
 Even with an infusion of funding and personnel, the VA’s core problems have persisted.
 Congress and the Department of Veterans Affairs should take a step back and evaluate what is working and not working for current and future veterans.

 Keep VA Spending On-Budget – Since the VA MISSION Act passed, appropriators have tried to designate accounts within the community care program and others as emergency spending and exempt it from the defense base and non-defense base budget limits.
 Congress should not use our nation’s veterans and budget gimmicks to justify spending increases.
-This disincentivizes Congress and the VA from taking a tough look at budget priorities and how to provide the quality services and health care our veterans deserve.
+This disincentivizes Congress and the VA from taking a tough look at budget priorities and how to best provide the quality services and health care our veterans deserve.